Years of traditional physical exams confirmed what a West Des Moines executive already believed: she was healthy. One test changed her perspective.

 The stress test showed signs of a heart attack.

 That was the initial reaction of Dr. Rydberg.
-She recommended a consult with the cardiology team and found an opening the same day with Dr. Jonathan Fudge, cardiologist at The Iowa Clinic.
+She recommended a consult with the cardiology team and found an opening the same day with a cardiologist at The Iowa Clinic.
 Twenty-four hours later, Medici Shelquist was undergoing an angiogram.

 "I was anxious to find out what was going on and they got me right in for the angiogram," Medici Shelquist says.
 "In the end, they found out that that I did not have a heart attack.
 But I had two blockages that required stents and two that we'll have to watch."